tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Use of button text for new and edit forms is mixed.
 Standardise on save for new, update for edit.
 - [ ] Demand form live update of calculated values not working.
 - [ ] Cable types with no current project.
+- [ ] Refine the collapsibles component to retain state after refresh operations (e.g. sorting links with ransack).
+Make a generalised solution, maybe use turbo.

 ## Refactoring Opportunities